aa05420/Chulbul-Panda-/README.md

 # Chulbul-Panda-
 Project Description:

-Our project name is “Chul Bul Panda”, a fighting game inspired and featuring Kung Fu Panda.
-There will be a total of three levels, in each level the Panda has to fight a specified enemy for that level (Tai lung, Wolf, Kai).
-There will be a life bar that will show the life of the panda and his enemy.
-Every on-point move by a player decreases the life of the opposite player.
-The decrease would depend on the type of move and its accuracy.
-To attain a bonus, the Panda has to collect the food (dumpling, noodles, and ramen for each respective level) that appears on the screen now and then.
-By collecting the food the panda has the power to perform a power move that decreases the life of the enemy significantly.
-Once the life bar, of any player, finishes that player loses.
-If the panda wins the level he proceeds to the next level until all three levels are cleared and he wins the game.
+Our project, "Chul Bul Panda," is an action-packed fighting game that takes inspiration from the beloved Kung Fu Panda franchise.
+The game features three challenging levels, each pitting the Panda against a formidable enemy (Tai Lung, Wolf, and Kai) specific to that level.

+Players will engage in intense combat, with both the Panda and the enemy having a life bar to indicate their health.
+Skillfully executed moves by either player will gradually decrease the opponent's life.
+The effectiveness of each move and its accuracy will determine the amount of damage inflicted.

+To gain an advantage, the Panda must collect food items (dumplings, noodles, and ramen) that periodically appear on the screen.
+Gathering these food items empowers the Panda to unleash devastating power moves, significantly reducing the enemy's life.

+The game continues until one player's life bar is depleted, resulting in their defeat.
+If the Panda emerges victorious, he advances to the next level, progressively facing tougher challenges.
+The ultimate objective is to conquer all three levels, emerging as the triumphant champion of the game

 UML Diagram: